specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 ## Self Governance

 Apache Kafka vendors support several types of access control mechanisms (ACLs, RBaC, IAM).
 The standard version is referred to as Access Control Lists (ACLs).
-There will be typically be many ACLs used to control all kinds of access; they can quickly become unwieldy if not carefully managed.
+There will typically be many ACLs used to control all kinds of access; they can quickly become unwieldy if not carefully managed.
 Organizing topics and resources within the aforementioned hierarchy can significantly simplify the process.
 SpecMesh.io, mitigates the complexity of ACL configuration by leveraging topic naming by introducing keyword placement using `_public`, `_private`, and `_protected`.
 This simplification approach makes topics readable and means users can easily configure topics (via editing the Spec), understand the sharing approach and implement and access control using a single resource (Git).
 Ill discuss this more in more detail in the next section.

 The ultimate goal should be self-governance, with an aim to prevent bottlenecks within infrastructure teams.